 Though I hate to be the bearer of bad news, I want to be as realistic as possible…

-It’s important to note that hidden leaks not only compromise the foundation of the structure in the long term, but they also lead to utility bills that will increase drastically over time.
+It’s important to note that hidden leaks not only compromise the foundation of the structure in the long term but also lead to utility bills that will increase drastically over time.
 The reasoning is that you will be paying for the leaking water, as well as the water that you’re using.

 TIP: Keep an ear open for hissing pipes and keep your eyes on any faucets that may be dripping or toilets that are potentially clogged.

-Early identification is the best way to keep your money in your wallet and to hold on your sanity.
+Early identification is the best way to keep your money in your wallet and to hold on to your sanity.
 When you ignore tell-tale signs like these, the costs creep up and it becomes nearly impossible for you to fix water damage without the help of professionals.
 That being said, issues like pipe leaks can be very serious, even early on.
 I recommend consulting with experts, even if you don’t leverage their services.

 Those are the most obvious signs, but some are more obtuse.

-TIPS: Look out for stains and discoloration on your walls, floor or ceiling, concrete that is crumbling and any rot or mold that you find, especially at the base of walls or on the floor.
+TIPS: Look out for stains and discoloration on your walls, floor or ceiling, concrete that is crumbling, and any rot or mold that you find, especially at the base of walls or on the floor.

 Concerned that you have foundation damage even if you don’t see any of these signs?

 There’s one surefire way to diagnose.
 I recommend that you turn off your water main for at least a few hours.
 Keep an eye on the meter.
 Has it changed?
 If so, there is a leak somewhere- even if you can’t see it.
 In scenarios like this, call your local plumber.
 You’re still far better off than letting the problem grow.